tastyarabica/cancun/README.md

 ## How to Run
 - Requires Java 9+
-- (Optional) Requires a local MongoDB with default settings
+- (Optional) A local MongoDB with default settings
 - If you want to run with an embedded MongoDB:
     - Change the following line in `build.gradle` from:
       ```